 1. Dress your little sports star in their Club uniform.

 2. Grab your DSLR or iPhone and check our photography tips to get you shooting like a pro.

 5. Head to the checkout to enter your contact details, your child’s name, age group and Club name.

 6. Pay for your image and we’ll do the rest!
-Digital images will be emailed and print orders will be sent via Registered Post.
+All orders will be sent via Express Post no later than 15th December 2022.

 We’re in the photo business so want to work with the highest quality files we can.
 If you have a DSLR, then great!
 If not, your iPhone is also capable of producing high quality images.
 Keep reading for more tips on how to maximize your device.

 As incredible as iPhone technology is, please don’t use Portrait Mode.
 These modes work by trying to replicate what is known as “bokeh” or the blurred background that you often see in portrait photography.
 Sometimes iPhone technology can blur too much of the image which makes it difficult for us to extract the parts of the image we need.
 Stick to the normal camera mode for this and you’ll get a better result.

 The angle and level on which you take your image is an important consideration.
 For best results, take the photograph at the eye level of your subject.
 This often means you will need to kneel or squat if you are photographing young people.
 If squatting, make sure you can still hold the camera steady to avoid camera shake.

 Light is perhaps the single most important factor in taking a quality photo.
 A lack of light can result in blurry or grainy images as your camera works at maximum capacity to try and focus on the subject at hand.
 If you can find a space that has great natural light then your photos will better off.
 If you’re the photographer, keep the sun (or other light source) behind you.
 If you’re the subject, make sure you’re facing into the light.